icopy-site/awesome/docs/awesome/awesome-aws.md

 * 102Tbps network capacity into a data center.<sup>[2](http://highscalability.com/blog/2015/1/12/the-stunning-scale-of-aws-and-what-it-means-for-the-future-o.html)</sup>
 * 500+ major new features and services launched since 2014.<sup>[1](https://www.youtube.com/watch?v=D5-ifl7KJ00)</sup>
 * All 14 other cloud providers combined have 1/5th the aggregate capacity of AWS.<sup>[2](http://highscalability.com/blog/2015/1/12/the-stunning-scale-of-aws-and-what-it-means-for-the-future-o.html)</sup>
-* Every day, AWS adds enough new server capacity to support all of Amazon's global infrastructure when it was a $7B annual revenue enterprise (https://github.com/donnemartin/awesome-aws/blob/master/in 2004).<sup>[2](http://highscalability.com/blog/2015/1/12/the-stunning-scale-of-aws-and-what-it-means-for-the-future-o.html)</sup>
+* Every day, AWS adds enough new server capacity to support all of Amazon's global infrastructure when it was a $7B annual revenue enterprise (in 2004).<sup>[2](http://highscalability.com/blog/2015/1/12/the-stunning-scale-of-aws-and-what-it-means-for-the-future-o.html)</sup>

 ## Appendix of Core Services